 I decided to kick off my hunt for the best guilt-free burger around, with Cardiff’s hottest new fast-food restaurant, The Grazing Shed.
 Recently opened just behind the shiny St David’s 2 complex in Cardiff’s city centre, I was keen to see what the fuss was about.

 Unfortunately, the Grazing Shed and I got off to a shaky start.
 After seeing the buzz on twitter (many enthusiastic claims of ‘best burger ever!‘) I crossed my fingers that their supply chain would excite me as much as their menu had titillated others.
 Unfortunately this was not the case.
 Though The Grazing Shed make a lot of noise about using ‘local suppliers and local produce’ one look at the menu revealed that their chicken isn’t free range or higher welfare, and their beef is simply labelled ‘100% welsh’.

 Knowing that the Grazing Shed were were a brand new business, I tweeted them and asked if perhaps some more ethically sound menu options, such as a free range chicken burger, might find their way on to the menu in future?
-Was it something they would perhaps consider?
+Was it something they would perhaps consider further down the line?
 Their response was simply to point me in the direction of their ‘Red Tractor Assured’ chicken burgers.

 Like I said, we did not get off to a good start.